aykhans/dodo/README.md

 }
 ```

-For the full list of template functions over 200 functions, refer to the `newFuncMap` function in `requests/request.go`.
+For the full list of template functions over 200 functions, refer to the `NewFuncMap` function in `utils/templates.go`.